mhollander/Expungement-Generator/README.md

 * pdftotext - This is available on both windows and linux systems.
 On windows, I use 3.03.
 On linux I use .
 It is important to use these versions even though they may not be the most up to date.
 There was a time when I updated pdftotext on my linux machine and the EG broke.
 It seems that different versions of this program parse complex pdfs differently.

 * casperscraping - https://bitbucket.org/account/signin/?next=/nate_vogel/casperscraping - admitedly a bad name.
 This is a library that uses casper to programatically scrape CPCMS.
 CPCMS is a very javascript heavy website and was impossible to scrape without casper.

+* sendgrip-php - (https://github.com/sendgrid/sendgrid-php).
+This is just for mailing the lookup files to legalserver.
+If you don't want to use the lookup feature or don't want to allow emailing, don't worry about this.
+You also want to play with lookup and mail*php to remove the mailing.
+Uses sendgrid to accomplish mailing, although you could use any way to send email.

 You can install the template database using database.sql as the structure.